Overview

 Expansion in antibiotics

 After Beecham’s discovery of the penicillin nucleus, they began designing semi-synthetic penicillin.
-Two major drugs came out of this - an effective, broad-spectrum antibiotic in 1972 and a more bacteria-resistant drug in 1981.
+Two major drugs came out of this - a broad-spectrum antibiotic in 1972 and a more bacteria-resistant drug in 1981.
 Both appear on the World Health Organization’s List of Essential Medicines.

 At the same time, Glaxo were investigating cephalosporin-based antibiotics.
 The first cephalosporin-C based drug was launched in 1964 and several others were introduced over the next two decades.